rex-sheridan/web-transcriptor/README.md

 - **Easy to Use:** Run from the command line with minimal dependencies.
 - **Customizable Output:** Modify the HTML and CSS in the script to match your style.

+## Modes

+The script has two modes:

+### Minimal mode

+Processes the VTT file as-is—each caption is output individually without merging or punctuation restoration.

+### Full mode

+Applies the advanced merging of overlapping captions and restores punctuation (using deepmultilingualpunctuation).

 ## Requirements

 - Python 3.6 or higher